Accounting Verse

 6. Expense Debit Credit

 Tip: If you are having a hard time remembering the table above, you actually only need to familiarize yourself with the "To Increase" part.
-The action (debit or credit) to decrease the accounts is just the opposite of the action to increase them.
+The action to decrease the accounts is simply the opposite.

 Transactions are recorded using journal entries in the journal.
 A journal entry is a record showing the date of the transaction, the account/s debited, the account/s credited, their respective amounts, and an explanation to describe the transaction.